Exploring Scottish History in Caithness

 Scotland has a rich history full of warring monarchs, clan battles and hundreds of years of tough rural living.
 Caithness, Scotland’s most northern mainland county, is the perfect place to experience Scotland’s fascinating and varied history.
 Royal castles, ancient burial grounds and mysterious standing stones; a tour of Caithness is sure to spark your imagination.

 Caithness is part of the North Coast 500 - a 500 mile drive which starts and finishes at Inverness and takes in Scotland’s remote northern coastline.
 You can visit Caithness on our Orkney and Hebridean 10 day and 12 day tours.
+Our Driver Guides have a wealth of knowledge about the history of Scotland and love telling our guests tales of years gone by.

 Let’s explore the historic sites dotted all over this county and inspire you ahead of your next vacation in Scotland.